SERVICES COMING SOON • This event has recently updated its Call

 - While every precaution will be taken to safeguard all materials submitted, DCFF cannot accept or assume responsibility in the event of loss or damage en route or otherwise.

 The strongest films based on screener’s feedback will be placed in competition for the festival’s Storyteller Awards at the sole discretion of the Destiny City Film Festival.
 Awards will be given for: Excellence in Narrative Feature Storytelling, Excellence in Documentary Storytelling, Excellence in Narrative Short Storytelling, and the 1st Place Storyteller’s Award.
-All winners will be announced at the Closing Night Celebration on Sunday, February 25th at the Blue Mouse Theater.
+All winners will received a cash prize and will be announced at the Closing Night Celebration on Sunday, February 25th at the Blue Mouse Theater.

 IF YOUR FILM IS SELECTED

 - All submitters will be notified of our official selections on or about December 17, 2018.

 - Should your film be selected, we want you to attend the festival!
 Please let us know if travel or lodging are expenses you can’t shoulder.
 While we can’t make guarantees, we will do whatever we can to help make these arrangements for you.
 Each accepted film will receive one (1) VIP pass (good for admission to all films and events for you plus one guest), ground transportation to/from the Seattle-Tacoma Airport, access to festival hangouts and hospitality areas, and festival swag.

 - Films may be shown once or multiple times during the festival at various locations around Tacoma.